my10c/paycheck-go/README.md

 - Insurance is Pre-Tax
 - Taxable income is use base on the Standard Deduction for Married Filing Jointly
 - Taxable income is use to calculate the State taxes! __** could be wrong for other states then CO **__
-- The results are approximately, the result in reality should be a bit higher
+- The results are approximately, the result in reality should be a higher

 ### Build or run the code the code